influxdata/docs-v2/content/influxdb/v2.4/admin/logs.md

 ## Configure your InfluxDB log location

-By default, InfluxDB output all logs to **stdout**.
+By default, InfluxDB outputs all logs to **stdout**.
 To view InfluxDB logs, view the output of the [`influxd`](/influxdb/v2.4/reference/cli/influxd/) process.

 - [Write logs to a file](#write-logs-to-a-file)